MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports-faq.md

 ### Can I use Power BI embedded to embed my paginated reports into an app I’m hosting?

-We plan to support this scenario with the existing Power BI APIs, but we don’t yet have a timeframe on when this would be available.
+We plan to support this scenario with the existing Power BI APIs, but we don’t yet have a timeframe on when this scenario will be available.

 ### Can I drill through from a Power BI report to a paginated report?